Spiritdude/nodemcu-shell/README.md

 **NOTE: Highly experimental: API and Filesystem skeleton might change at any time**

-This provides a **UNIX-like Shell for the NodeMCU platform** (ESP8266: 64KB/96KB RAM, 512K-16MB Flash, 80MHz RISC Processor with WIFI, cost ~ USD/EUR 2.00-5.00).
+This provides a **UNIX-like Shell for the NodeMCU platform** with [ESP8266](https://en.wikipedia.org/wiki/ESP8266): 64KB/96KB RAM, 512K-16MB Flash, 80MHz RISC Processor with WIFI, cost ~ USD/EUR 1.50-5.00.
 - simple commands with space separated arguments (including "string with spaces" or 'string with spaces' arguments)
 - every command is a .lua (or .lc) script
  - command or app resides in `<appname>/main.lua` or `shell/<cmd>.lua`, so the shell is freely extendable